MicroEJ/docs/PlatformDeveloperGuide/vgPath.rst

 Principle
 =========

-The Path module contains the C part of the MicroVG implementation which manages vector paths.
+The Path module contains the C part of the MicroVG implementation, which manages vector paths.
 This module is composed of two elements:

-* an implementation of Low Level APIs to create path elements compatible with the hardware,
+* an implementation of Low-Level APIs to create path elements compatible with the hardware,
-* an implementation of Low Level APIs for MicroVG drawings.
+* an implementation of Low-Level APIs for MicroVG drawings.

 .. _section_vg_path_implementation:

 Functional Description
 ======================

-The Path module implements the MicroVG `Path <zzz_javadocurl_zzz/ej/microvg/Path.html>`_ framework.
+The Path module implements the framework of the MicroVG `Path <zzz_javadocurl_zzz/ej/microvg/Path.html>`_.
-It provides Low Level APIs that consist in creating and merging some paths in platform specific format.
+It provides Low-Level APIs that create and merge some paths in a platform-specific format.
-After the path creation and encoding, the path data should not change when the application draws it: the encoded format should be the one used by the platform specific implementation (generally GPU).
+After the path creation and encoding, the path data should not change when the application draws it: the encoded format should be used by the platform-specific implementation (generally GPU).

 A path is a succession of commands.
-The command encoding is implementation specific; however the ``float`` format is recommended.
+The command encoding is implementation specific; however, the ``float`` format is recommended.

 List of commands: